Your privacy matters.

 Slack is hosted in Amazon Web Services (AWS), which provides extensive security control and privacy features.
 Data in Slack is encrypted in transit and at rest.
 Slack Technologies, Inc. has earned various compliance certifications and regulations, including the Federal Risk and Authorization Management Program, NIST 800-171, SOC 2, SOC 3, ISO 27001, ISO 27017, and ISO 27018.

 We use Stripe to process and manage customer payments.
-Stripe is an industry-standard payment gateway that integrates with Teachable, the platform powering our students-only membership website, as well as with Leadpages.
+Stripe is an industry-standard payment gateway that includes invoicing functionality.
+It also integrates with Teachable, the platform powering our students-only membership website, as well as with Leadpages.
 Consequently, Lights Media Collective does not touch, store, or transmit your payment method details.

 Stripe is delivered on Amazon Web Services, which provides extensive security control and privacy features.
 Stripe forces HTTPS for all services using TLS, and all card numbers are encrypted at rest with AES-256.
 Stripe, Inc. is certified to PCI Service Provider Level I.